Why Do Hockey Players Tape Their Sticks?

 hockey stick tape

-Players need to trust their sticks to be able to take accurate shots and make precise passes.
-Without tape, these plays would be much more difficult to make.
+Players must trust their sticks to take accurate shots and make precise passes.
+Without tape, these plays would be much more challenging to make.
+Often, the heel of the blade and the toe of the blade are left untaped, as the puck is rarely on these portions of the blade.

-The tape itself is made of a cloth-based material.
+The tape itself is made of a cloth-based material for improved grip.
 It has adhesive on one side and is sold in rolls.

-Players can also apply stick wax to their taped stick blade.
-Wax repels moisture and adds a small amount of tackiness that can help with puck handling.
+Players can also apply stick wax to their taped stick blades.
+The wax repels moisture and adds a small amount of tackiness that can help with puck handling.

 Tape provides a layer of protection for the stick blade.

-Today’s hockey sticks are made of a mixture of fiberglass and other composite materials.
-These sticks are more expensive than the wooden sticks that were used until recent decades.
+Today's hockey sticks are made of fibreglass and other composite materials.
+Composite sticks are more expensive than wooden ones used until recent decades.

 Understandably, players are very particular about their sticks and want them to last.
 A stick with no tape would be vulnerable to the impact of slapshots and slashes.